crownengine/crown/docs/lua_api.rst

 		Only available in debug and development builds.

 **console_send** (table)
-	Sends the given lua *table* to clients connected to the engine.
+	Sends the specified lua *table* to clients connected to the engine.
 	Values can be either ``nil``, bool, number, string, table, array, Vector2, Vector3, Quaternion, Matrix4x4 or Color4.

 **can_get** (type, name) : bool